Earl Scruggs: Flatt and Scruggs

 Neither Flatt nor Scruggs spoke to each other for the next ten years—until 1979 when Flatt was in the hospital.
 Scruggs made an unannounced visit to his bedside.
 The two men talked for more than an hour.
 Even though Flatt's voice was barely above a whisper, he spoke of a reunion.
 Scruggs answered yes, but told Flatt they would talk when he was better.
 Flatt said, "It came as quite a surprise and made me feel good."
-However, Lester Flatt never recovered, and died May 11, 1979.
+However, Flatt never recovered and died May 11, 1979.
 Historian Barry Willis, speaking of the meeting, said "Earl gave Lester his flowers while he was still living."
 (He was referring to a 1957 Flatt and Scruggs recording of "Give Me My Flowers While I'm Still Living".)